Most reliable sound bar brands

 Table notes

-Results based on June/July 2016 reliability survey of 1,465 sound bar owners.
-Data correct as of March 2017.
+Results based on June/July 2017 reliability survey of 1,730 sound bar owners.

 KeyMember Content